npm/npm/doc/cli/folders.md

 The `prefix` config defaults to the location where node is installed.
 On most systems, this is `/usr/local`, and most of the time is the same as node's `process.installPrefix`.

+On windows, this is the exact location of the node.exe binary.
+On Unix systems, it's one level up, since node is typically installed at `{prefix}/bin/node` rather than `{prefix}/node.exe`.

 When the `global` flag is set, npm installs things into this prefix.
 When it is not set, it uses the root of the current package, or the